-Practical or Vocational Nursing is a vital branch of the main nursing field of study.
-This licensed health-care professional, known as an LPN or LVN, works directly with sick, injured, or disabled patients in a number of health care settings and under the supervision of a licensed physician or registered nurse.
+Practical Nursing is a vital branch of the main nursing field of study.
+This licensed health-care professional, known as an LPN, works directly with sick, injured, or disabled patients in a number of health care settings and under the supervision of a licensed physician or registered nurse.
 Typically, these individuals are not only sympathetic to a patient’s needs, but actively use their expertise to assist them with bedside care and basic medical needs, such as dressing, bathing, eating, and personal hygiene.

 Demand for Practical Nurses demonstrates good, overall job prospects, with position increases estimated to be 21 percent from 2008 to 2018* as the need for additional medical personnel with accredited training increases in relation to the number of patients in an aging population.